Xtendify/Simple-Calendar/readme.txt

 * Fix: Fixed a bug with i18n truncated event titles not displaying properly.
 * Tweak: Allow setting a cache duration of 0.
 * Tweak: Pagination will now always show unless the calendar is static.
+* Tweak: Allow responsive grid view to use hover option.

 = 3.0.9 - December 16, 2015 =